TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 While solid wood is the better choice, not all cribs made from engineered wood (MDF, etc.) are toxic.
 If the engineered wood is produced in a non-toxic manner and carries certifications (such as GREENGUARD), it can be a cost-effective (albeit not environmentally friendly) option.

-Choosing the best non-toxic cribs involves balancing safety and environmental considerations with affordability, durability, and resale value.
+Choosing non-toxic cribs involves balancing safety and environmental considerations with affordability, durability, and resale value.

 Some key features to look for include adjustable mattress heights, convertibility, and ease of assembly.